-Over the past five years we have been working on implementing a meaningful, structured and long-term partnership with the Aboriginal community.
+For much of the past decade we have been working on creating meaningful, long-term partnerships with Aboriginal communities in focused ways.

 Our Aboriginal relations philosophy, strategy and programs are guided by the following principles: